microsoft/BotFramework-WebChat/README.md

 * `Chat` is the top-level React component
 * `App` creates a React application consists solely of `Chat`
-* `Chat` largely follows the Redux architecture layed out in [this video series](https://egghead.io/lessons/javascript-redux-the-single-immutable-state-tree)
+* `Chat` largely follows the Redux architecture laid out in [this video series](https://egghead.io/lessons/javascript-redux-the-single-immutable-state-tree)
 * To handle async side effects of Redux actions, `Chat` uses `Epic` from [redux-observable](https://redux-observable.js.org) - here's a [video introduction](https://www.youtube.com/watch?v=sF5-V-Szo0c)
 * Underlying `redux-observable` (and also [DirectLineJS](https://github.com/microsoft/botframework-directlinejs)) is the `RxJS` library, which implements the Observable pattern for wrangling async.
 A minimal grasp of `RxJS` is key to understanding WebChat's plumbing.